Christina Fallin

-Christina Marie Fallin (born March 18, 1987) is the daughter of former Oklahoma Governor Mary Fallin.
-She is a lobbyist and a singer.
+Christina Marie Fallin (born March 18, 1987) is a singer and former lobbyist from Oklahoma and the daughter of former Oklahoma Governor Mary Fallin.
+Fallin's lobbying career lasted from January 2010 until January 2011, when her mother was inaugurated.
+Her music career includes involvement with bands Milk on Milk and Pink Pony.

+In March 2014, Fallin posted a picture of herself wearing an indigenous headdress online that was criticized for being a sign of disrespect to indigenous peoples by the daughter of the governor of Oklahoma, the state with the highest number of federally recognized tribes.
+Fallin quickly responded by issuing a statement asking for the community's forgiveness and explaining her motives, but this explanation outraged members of the Muscogee Creek Nation, who saw it as an attack on tribal symbolism.
+Governor Mary Fallin issued an apology for her daughter's actions that emphasized her own commitments and values to Native American tribes.

+In July 2015, after Christina Fallin was found living in a trailer located on the grounds of the Oklahoma governor's mansion, her mother pledged to have her trailer removed.

 Background

 Fallin was born and raised in Oklahoma City, Oklahoma.
 She is the eldest child and only daughter of Dr. Joseph Price Fallin II and Governor of Oklahoma Mary Fallin.
 She has one brother, Joseph Price Fallin III (born September 27, 1990).
 Fallin attended the University of Oklahoma.

 Career

 Fallin was a lobbyist starting in January 2010 and resigned when her mother was inaugurated as Governor of Oklahoma on January 15, 2011.
 She has since started a consulting business.
 She has also been involved in music projects, including a band called Milk on Milk with her former husband Matt Bacon, and a more recent project called Pink Pony.